szczepq/azure-kubernetes/README.md

 * Install [Azure CLI](https://docs.microsoft.com/pl-pl/cli/azure/install-azure-cli?view=azure-cli-latest) - we will need that a little bit later

 ## Run the app
-In the next few steps we will try four different approches to run the app:
+In the next few steps we will try four different approaches to run the app:
-* localy
+* locally
 * via local docker instance
 * via your local kubernetes instance
 * via kubernetes on an azure

 ### So lets get started

-It will be much simplier to have the same codebase so open your PowerShell and clone [my repository](https://github.com/szczepanbh/shkube).
+It will be much simpler to have the same codebase so open your PowerShell and clone [my repository](https://github.com/szczepanbh/shkube).

 We can find here the simplest possible asp.net core application which should display a `Message` from `appsettings.json` and your `machine name`.
-If you have installed .NET Core Runtime you can build and run the app localy without docker:
+If you have installed .NET Core Runtime you can build and run the app locally without docker:
 * navigate to project folder `SHKube`
 * run the application `dotnet run`